moukoublen/pick/README.md

 sm.Int64("float")          // == int64(2)
 ```

+Optionally an `ErrorGatherer` could be provided to `.Mast()` initializer to receive and handle each error produced by must operations.

+A default implementation of `ErrorGatherer` is the `ErrorsSink`, which gathers all errors into a single one.

+___
 **Pick** is currently in a pre-alpha stage, a lot of changes going to happen both to api and structure.